Keep your spine feeling fine: Do’s and dont's for a healthy spine

 Don’t sit it out

 One of the worst things for the lumbar region – or lower back – is extended periods of sitting down.
 The discs in your lower spine take three times more pressure when you sit than when you stand, so try to break up long stretches of sitting by standing up and moving around.
-Pay extra attention to your posture when you are working at the computer, as slouching can be a real killer for the neck and shoulder areas that connect to the spine.
+Pay extra attention to your posture when you are working at the computer, as slouching can be a real killer for the neck and shoulder areas that connect to the spine, and may also increase the risk of developing issues like sacroiliitis joint pain.

 Don’t underestimate the importance of a supportive mattress and pillow in maintaining a healthy spine.
 Saggy, uneven mattresses are bad news for this crucial area and can actually end up doing damage to your back!
 Select a mattress and pillow that will support your spine while you sleep.
 It pays to take into account the way you sleep to choose the right mattress for your sleeping position.
 Did you know that unless you have the correct support, sleeping on your stomach can put extra pressure on your spine?
 Where possible, try to sleep on your back or your side to allow your spine the best rest.